 Sightseeing – 5

-A new and interesting way to get from Prague to Bratislava (or from Bratislava to Prague) is taking the small group sightseeing tour bus.
+A new and interesting way to get from Prague to Bratislava (or from Bratislava to Prague) is taking the small group sightseeing tour.
 You can meet fellow travelers and listen to the knowledgeable guide while traveling from one capital to another, with interesting stops along the way.

 The first one will be in Kutna Hora, a picturesque town that is part of the UNESCO World Heritage List.
 Wander around the old town and see the famous Bone Church made of some 40 000 skeletons!
 From there you will drive to Brno, the second largest city in the Czech Republic, with beautiful architecture and lots of exciting stories to tell.
 After having a delicious lunch, you will have time to stroll around and get to know the city.
 From Brno, you will head further south, to Mikulov region where you will learn about centuries-old local wine traditions and taste some of the delicious wines from the area.
-Your last stop before arriving in Bratislava are beautiful palaces of Valtice and Lednice, the most excellent example of Baroque architecture in Central Europe.
-Both of them are part of the UNESCO World Heritage List.
+Your last stop before arriving in Bratislava is the beautiful Lednice palace, the most excellent example of Baroque architecture in Central Europe.
+It’s also part of the UNESCO World Heritage List.
 From there it’s a short ride all the way to Bratislava.

 A popular way of travelling around Central Europe is car sharing.
 You can look for rides at BlaBlaCar website – probably the best and most popular place that connects drivers with passengers.